roadmaptravel/Curry/README.md

 [![](https://jitpack.io/v/roadmaptravel/Curry.svg)](https://jitpack.io/#roadmaptravel/Curry)

 # Curry
 Curry is a currency conversion library for Android.
-It's build on top of the [Fixer api](http://fixer.io/).
+It's build on top of [exchangeratesapi](https://exchangeratesapi.io/).
-Fixer is a free API for current and historical foreign exchange rates published by the European Central Bank.
+Which is a free API for current and historical foreign exchange rates published by the European Central Bank.
 The rates are updated daily around 4PM CET every working day.

 ## Download